imsweb/mph/README.md

 ## Usage

-The entry point to the library is the **MphUtils.computePrimary** method.
-It takes two **MphInput** representing the two tumors to evaluate, and returns an **MphOutput** that contains the result (SINGLE_PRIMARY, MULTIPLE_PRIMARIES or QUESTIONABLE) and a description of the rules that were executed to obtain that result.
+The entry point to the library is the [MphUtils.computePrimary](https://github.com/imsweb/mph/blob/master/src/main/java/com/imsweb/mph/MphUtils.java) method.
+It takes two [MphInput](https://github.com/imsweb/mph/blob/master/src/main/java/com/imsweb/mph/MphInput.java) representing the two tumors to evaluate, and returns an [MphOutput](https://github.com/imsweb/mph/blob/master/src/main/java/com/imsweb/mph/MphOutput.java) that contains the result
+(SINGLE_PRIMARY, MULTIPLE_PRIMARIES, QUESTIONABLE or INVALID_INPUT) and a description of the rules that were executed to obtain that result.

 Here is a typical call to the library: